Ineeri/Roll20-API-Token-Patrol/README.md

 **Please note that the save function overrides the currently saved patrol, so always load first, then set a new patrol and then save.
 Otherwise your previous saved patrols will be gone.**

 ### Basic Commands
 The script uses a standardized API command syntax.
-All Token Patrol commands will begin with !tp.
+All Token Patrol commands will begin with **!tokPat**.
 This will then be followed by a space, a double dash preceding a keyword.
 This looks like this:
-**!tp --menu**
+**!tokPat --menu**

 ### Setting up Token Patrol
 After installing the script and reloading the sandbox, Token Patrol will create necessary macros.
 For the GM the following are of interest: